chshersh/chshersh.github.io/posts/2019-07-29-recordwildcards.md

 extension —
 [ApplicativeDo](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#applicative-do-notation).

-Let's say we want to build CLI for the tool that allows to query some data and filter it by `from` and `to` entries.
+Let's say we want to build CLI for a tool that allows to query some data and filter it by `from` and `to` entries.
 Terminal command for this tool may look like this: